mia-platform/miactl/docs/30_commands.md

 ### list-versions

-List all the available versions of a specific Marketplace item,
+List all the available versions of a specific Marketplace item.

 The flag `--item-id` or `-i` accepts the `itemId` of the Item.